FTP Sync Benefits with TurboFTP Client:

 4.4 Execute program against each uploaded file

-EXAMPLE 11: Extract a backup archive and uploaded extracted files to remote folder.
+EXAMPLE 11: Extract a backup archive and uploaded extracted files to a remote folder.

 "C:\Program Files\WinRAR\UnRAR.exe" e "C:\backup\backup.rar" "C:\123\test\"